Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 The technologies used at this center can be broadly divided into synthesis/manufacturing technology and evaluation analysis technology.

 This page focuses specifically on evaluation and measurement.
-Please see 【another page 】for synthesis and processing methods.
+Please see 【another page 】for Synthesis and processing methods.

 There are also various ways to evaluate the obtained materials.
 Methods for investigating crystal and molecular structures, methods for evaluating electrical properties, methods for evaluating optical properties, and spectroscopic analysis for investigating electronic structures and lattice vibrations are also used.
 In addition, chemical evaluations such as catalytic properties and adsorption properties, as well as methods for investigating mechanical properties such as heat resistance and strength, are also used.